andywenk/andywenk.github.io/_posts/2014-04-20-we-should-support-the-openssl-project.md

 ##The OpenSSL shitstorm

-After the release of the Heartbleed vulnerabilty many articles haven been written about it.
-Various _insider_ have questioned the open source idea and have started to complain about the possibility, that such a bug can happen at all.
+After the release of the Heartbleed vulnerabilty many articles have been written about it.
+Various _insider_ have questioned the Open Source idea and have started to complain about the possibility, that such a bug can happen at all.
 You are all wrong!

 The bug was an oversight that should not happen.
 Thats not questionable at all.
-But how many companies using OpenSSL have checked the [open source code](http://www.openssl.org/source/) before making a lot of money with services strongly relying on OpenSSL?
+But how many companies using OpenSSL have checked the [Open Source code](http://www.openssl.org/source/) before making a lot of money with services strongly relying on OpenSSL?
 Why did they not find the bug when it is such an easy bug?
-Because they belive in open source and that is a good thing.
+Because they believe in Open Source and that is a good thing.
 They should not complain about it in any way.
 They should start to support the project!

 ##Looking at an Open Source project

-The power of an open source project is its community.
+The power of an Open Source project is its community.
 You can use, integrate or modify the produced source code or software at your needs.
 That's what the project is giving to you.
 The project is taking care of the development with it's core developers and integrates patches provided by contributors.
 It is also taking care of bugs or security issues.
 But the project is giving no warranty:

 > Unless required by applicable law or agreed to in writing, software
 > distributed under the License is distributed on an "AS IS" BASIS,